My Favourite Films Of All Time

 Gone With the Wind

 I remember watching this movie at 11 years old, when I was suffering from pneumonia and being utterly bewitched by it.
 How this movie was made in 1939 is beyond me.
 It is visually and creatively stunning.
-Over 3 hours long, following Scarlet O’Hara through her tumultuous life of the American Civil War and after, there are no words to describe my love for this film.
-It’s a part of me.
+Over 3 hours long, following Scarlet O’Hara through her tumultuous life of the American Civil War and after.
+It’s a problematic film, but it’s the production values and my personal memories that make it special to me.

 Little Women (1994)

 I think this movie made me decide I wanted to be a writer.
-There’s something about Jo, played by Winona Ryder in her heyday, that made fall in love with telling stories.
-The sisterly love, the beautiful Massachusets countryside and the drama is a perfect mix of addictive content and I get such a warm sensation when I watch this film all the way from my toes to my head.
+There’s something about Jo, played by Winona Ryder in her heyday, that made her fall in love with telling stories.
+The sisterly love, the beautiful Massachusetts countryside, and the drama is a perfect mix of addictive content and I get such a warm sensation when I watch this film all the way from my toes to my head.

 A League of Their Own